alphagov/govwifi-frontend/README.md

 - `make test` - Currently a no-op.
 Tests are located in the [acceptance-tests][acceptance-tests] repo
 - `make lint` - Runs linting on the healtcheck service, provided by `rubocop-govuk`

-## How it pieces together
+## Components

-This project has 2 main components; the RADIUS server, and the healthcheck service.
+This project has three main components: the RADIUS server, the [FreeRadius Prometheus Exporter][prometheus-exporter], and the healthcheck service.

 This RADIUS server is restarted daily by a separate app, the [Safe Restarter][safe-restarter].